MoAngwenyi/PortfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 Insights and recommendations are provided on the following key areas:

 1️⃣ What is the overall financial health of GlowSkin’s e-commerce business?
-- Are we making a profit or loss?
+- What are the total sales, refunds?
-- What is the relationship between Total Sales, Cost of Goods Sold (COGS), and Net Profit/Loss?
+- What is the relationship between Total Sales?

 2️⃣ How are customer payments progressing across Paid, Refunded, and Pending statuses?
 - What percentage of orders are successfully paid?